BentGunnarsson/SudokuSolver/README.md

 To solve your sudoku puzzle:

-1. Fill in this format: (easily visualized with an IDE such as VSC)
+1. Fill in this format: (easily visualized with an IDE or text editor such as VSC)

 custom_grid = [
 [0, 0, 0, 0, 0, 0, 0, 0, 0],